SimenB/add-asset-html-webpack-plugin/README.md

 NOTE: This plugin requires `html-webpack-plugin@^2.10.0`.

+## Migrating to webpack 4+

+After webpack 4+, it is required to apply `AddAssetHtmlPlugin` after `HtmlWebpackPlugin` to register `html-webpack-plugin-before-html-generation` hook which is used inside first, while previous versions of webpack do not care about it.

 ## Basic Usage

 The plugin will add the given JS or CSS file to the files Webpack knows about,